| Munafo Core Values: MCV13 Cite No Authority Higher Than Your Own |

 Consentual Authority Structures

-If the "higher authority" does not have absolute power (such as power to remove a subordinate from his position) then the Chain of Command becomes the Chain of Communication and Accountability.
-Each leader is accountable to those he leads, by virtue of the commitment he has made to own their success.
-The "higher" leaders differ only by having taken on a commitment to work for a larger number of men.
+If the "higher authority" does not have absolute power (such as power to remove a subordinate from their position) then the Chain of Command becomes the Chain of Communication and Accountability.
+Each leader is accountable to those they lead, by virtue of the commitment they have made to own their success.
+The "higher" leaders differ only by having taken on a commitment to work for a larger number of people.

 MCV13 for Teams